Stop Blaming the Handoff — Your Delivery Model Is Broken

 It tells you the delivery system is losing continuity somewhere between intent, execution, validation, governance, and release.

-So stop blaming the handoff, stop blaming the teams, and please, for the love of Pete, stop pretending one more ceremony is going to fix a system that was never designed as a system.
+So stop blaming the handoff.
+Stop blaming the teams.
+And please, for the love of Pete, stop pretending one more ceremony will fix a system that was never designed as a system.

 We all know better.